Stuckenia filiformis (Pers.) Boerner

 Habitat: Alkaline ponds and stream.
 [Open water (non-forested, wetland)]

-Range: Greenland to Alaska, south to northern New England, New York, and west to Utah (ssp. alpinus).
+Range: Greenland to Alaska, south to northern New England, Michigan, New York, and west to Colorado, New Mexico, Texas, and Utah.

-Aids to Identification: Stuckenia filiformis ssp. alpinus is a pondweed with floating leaves absent and submersed leaves linear.
+Aids to Identification: Stuckenia filiformis is a pondweed with no floating leaves and linear, submersed leaves.
 Stipules are fused to leaf sheaths for at least 1 cm.
 Leaves are 0.2-0.8 mm wide, not lobed at base, tips blunt, obtuse, or notched (rarely apiculate).
-S. filiformis spp. alpinus is 10-30 cm long, with tightly clasping, persistent leaf sheaths.
+Plants are 10-30 cm long, with tightly clasping, persistent leaf sheaths..

-Ecological characteristics: In Maine, this species is mostly restricted to a few marl ponds of Aroostook county.
-Marl ponds are themselves rare in Maine.
+Ecological characteristics: In Maine, this species is mostly restricted to sheltered areas in ponds or slow moving streams with high pH in Aroostook county.
 Sites where these plants have been found range in pH from 7.3 to 9.1.
-The variety occidentalis is far rarer than the variety alpinus.

 Phenology: A perennial; fruits (often helpful for identification) ripen in August - September.

 Synonyms: Previously tracked in Maine as two infraspecific taxa, a more robust plant with broader leaves and sterile fruits more commonly found in moving water (ssp. occidentalis) and a narrower-leaved plant with fertile fruits more commonly found in still and slow-moving water (ssp. alpina).
 Subspecies occidentalis has been determined to be a hybrid between S. filiformis and S. pectinata.